Art-Sells/Arells/Build-Notes.md

 - Reloads modules every 10 seconds (price, wallet, and profits animation css) from coin gecko API wrapper?

 ### Withdraw
-- Withdraw and send your USDC into another exchange
+- Withdraw and send your soldlAmounts worth of USDC into another exchange
 - USDC (Polygon) Address
 - Amount
-- Amount to Send
+- Amount to Send (subtracted from soldAmounts)
 - Send
+- - Modals:
+- - - Sending...3 Second delay
+- - - Sent (confirming sale modal = false) (see HPMTester) (View Transaction) -> Polygon Explorer
+- - - Transaction Failed (confirming sale modal = false) (OK)
+- - - Enter information (if one or more fields are empty)

 #### Test Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked!

 ### Other (if Time Permits)
 - Remove all "2 second delay for buttons"